minh897/Portal-Prototype/README.md

 - **Oblique Projection:** The portal camera uses a custom oblique matrix to align its near clip plane with the portal surface, preventing visual clipping when close to the portal.

 ## Limitations && Future Improvements
+Below are some of the limitations and possible improvements that I can think of on top of my head:

 - **Player movement stutters occasionally.**
   The current movement system can feel rough, especially during tight turns or portal transitions.